bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 [ The "body" block. ]
 This block represents a normal paragraph.
 For some translations the first line of this paragraph is likely to have some visible indentation except for the situation where this line is the first line after a sectional heading.

-Composite blocks are blocks each of which is made up of one or more fenced blocks.

 [ The "wrapfig" block. ]
 This block implements a wrapfig that is to align an image either